-Please note, while the minimum allowed Windows operating system is Windows XP, students are strongly advised to use a newer operating system for Windows machines (i.e. Windows Vista or Windows 7).
+Please note, while the minimum allowed Windows operating system is Windows 7, students are strongly advised to use a newer operating system for Windows machines (i.e. Windows 8 or 10).

 The processor (or CPU) is the brain of your computer.
 Much like a human brain, it tells the computer what to do and when to do it.
 The speed of your processor is determined by how many commands it can perform in a given second and is measured in hertz (Hz).
 The higher your processing speed, the faster your computer is able to execute commands.

-Because the Blackboard environment is interactive and contains a mixture of media (videos, slideshows, exams, etc.), you need at least a 1 GHz (1 GHz = 1,000,000,000 Hz) processor to handle these operations.
+Because the Blackboard is an interactive, multi-media environment (videos, slideshows, exams, etc.), you need at least a 1 GHz (1 GHz = 1,000,000,000 Hz) processor to handle these operations.
 Most new computers come with at least 2 Ghz installed out of the box.